minus1over12/QuadWars/README.md

 If you want to give players a reason to move, you can create a bonus chest with valuable items and give out the location to everyone.
 This may encourage players to move to the location and fight for the chest's content.

+# Compatibility

+QuadWars was built for Minecraft: Java Edition version 1.20.6, running Paper or one of its forks.
+Other versions of Minecraft may work, but are untested.
+(If a newer version has come out, please let me know how it goes!).
+Upstreams of Paper (Bukkit & Spigot) will *not* work, as this plugin utilizes the expanded API provided by Paper.

+# bStats

+This plugin uses [bStats](https://bstats.org/), the common service used by most plugins and server software, to keep track of basic stats.
+You can opt out of bStats for all plugins and your server software by editing the `plugins/bStats/config.yml` file that is generated on the server's first launch.